-After a 14-day free trial, you can pay as little as $29/month to launch your store.
+After your free trial, you can pay as little as $29/month to launch your store.
 Yes, you may spend more than that every month on apps and extra features, depending on what you need, but compared to setting up your own store from scratch, it is a quick and easy way to get straight to selling.
 Using a free or premium theme, you can set up a Shopify store within a couple of hours.

 20 Popular Shopify Stores to Emulate for Success

 As one of the most successful Shopify stores on the platform today, ColourPop is a makeup brand.
 It uses a light monochromatic color scheme that allows product images to stand out, with logical navigational elements.
 They clearly have a marketing strategy that reaches their target market.

 PipeCandy data shows the company headquartered in Oxnard, California, earns an estimated $250 to $500 million in annual web sales, with 1.6 million monthly website visitors.

 Skims is Kim Kardashian’s fashion brand – and her sister Kylie Jenner uses Shopify for her popular Shopify store, Kylie Cosmetics, too.
 If it’s good enough for some of the biggest brands in the world, it is good enough for your store, too.

 Skims sells swimwear, shapewear, and intimate wear for every body.
 It uses a skin tone color scheme and neutral color palette with muted colors to highlight that the products are for every person, regardless of body size, shape, or color.
 It’s a fantastic example of how you can combine your brand identity and values with a color scheme.